 To attract and retain Drs.
 Rose, Weissman, Gage and Anderson, and to expedite the progress of the Company's stem cell program, the Company awarded these individuals options to acquire a total of approximately 1.6 million shares of the Company's common stock, at an exercise price of \$5.25 per share, the quoted market price at the grant date.
-Under the original grants, approximately 100,000 of these options were exercisable immediately on the date of grant, 1,031,000 of these options would vest and become exercisable only upon the achievement of specified milestones related to the Company's stem cell development program and the remaining 469,000 options would vest over eight years.
+Approximately 100,000 of these options were exercisable immediately, 1,031,000 of these options vest and become exercisable only upon the achievement of specified milestones related to the Company's stem cell development program and the remaining 469,000 options vest over eight years.
 In connection with the 469,000 options issued to a non-employee, Dr. Anderson, the Company recorded deferred compensation of \$1,750,000, the fair value of such options at the date of grant, which will be amortized over an eight-year period.
 The fair value was determined using the Black-Scholes method with the following inputs: volatility .594, expected life 8 years, dividend yield 0.0%, risk free rate 5.98%.
-If the milestones specified relating to the 1,031,000 option grant are achieved, at that time the company will record compensation expense for the fair market value of such options determined using the Black-Scholes method.
+If the milestones specified relating to the 1,031,000 option grant are achieved, at that time the company will record compensation expense for the excess of the quoted market price of the common stock over the exercise price of \$5.25 per share for 562,000 options and the fair market value for 469,000 of such options determined using the Black-Scholes method.
 The company has also designated a pool of 400,000 options to be granted to persons in a position to make a significant contribution to the success of the stem cell program.